sidgl/zELDA_II/docs/Tutorial_ideal.rst

 In this tutorial you will, hopefully, learn how to compute ideal line Lyman-alpha line profiles with `zELDA`.
 The lines computed in this tutorial are ideal becase they don't suffer from the typical artifacts caused by the fact the instruments are not perfect.
 These lines are in the rest frame of the galaxy.

-Computing a ideal line profile
+Computing an ideal line profile
 ********************************

 Let's start by loading `zELDA` and setting the location of the LyaRT grids: